tamu-datathon-org/challenges/docs/celonis.md

 2. **Recommendations Component:**
    * Once you have created your workspace and answered your analyses questions (questions optional), your team will need to create a 1-page writeup or short video to pitch your findings to Giovanni and make the case for business improvements.
 This should include the following: **Insights from your analyses, business recommendations for process improvement, and an uploaded process model from the original business process (see slide 21 in help packet)**

+**Data Environment**: All students will need to gain access to the Celonis license by using their **university email** to register for the tool here: https://www.celonis.com/academic-signup

 ## Judging